 With the country gaining popularity as a holiday destination in the last couple of decades, it’s no surprise that interest in property in Croatia has gone through the roof in the same period.

 Unfortunately, purchasing property in the country hasn’t always been that straightforward for foreigners.
-Because of the number of hurdles involved in some situations (both in terms of purchasing a property and also in terms of the deeds to some properties being rather convoluted and messy due to split ownership amongst some families), interest in property in Croatia dropped sharply in the last five years or so.
+Because of the number of hurdles involved in some situations (both in terms of purchasing a property and also in terms of the deeds to some properties being rather convoluted and messy due to split ownership amongst some families), interest in property in Croatia has waned somewhat.

 Of course, Croatia joined the EU on 1st July 2013 and it was expected that this would make property purchases easier for foreigners, particularly citizens of other EU countries.
 However, it’s still something of a messy process, and some of the likely benefits of Croatia now being in the EU haven’t quite materialised.

 However, don’t let any of this put you off!
 If you are considering purchasing a holiday home in the country to enjoy with your friends and family over the years, then we say – go for it!
 Take a look at some of the companies mentioned in these pages (as well as the articles listed here) to get yourself started, and to see what kind of thing is available where in the country, and for what price.
 Unfortunately, you may find that some properties tend to be over-priced (having been put on the market by owners who don’t really want to sell, but will if they get a good offer), but keep looking and we are sure you’ll find something to suit your needs for a good price.

 We’ll now give a short description of the main regions of Croatia, to help you decide where in the country you may like to purchase your property.